hanabi/hanabi.github.io/README.md

 ### The Early Game

 * The *Early Game* is defined as the period of time before someone discards for the first time.
 When they do, they initiate the *Mid-Game*.
-The goal of the *Early Game* is to extend it for as long as reasonably possible.
+The general goal of the *Early Game* is to extend it for as long as reasonably possible.
 * In the *Early Game*, you MUST "extinguish" all of the available *Play Clues* and *Save Clues* on the board before discarding.
-* This ALSO includes cluing all of the non-chop 5s with number 5 (see *Saving 5's off Chop* below).
-This is special, because you can't normally do this during the *Mid-Game*.
+* If possible, this ALSO includes cluing at least one off-chop 5 with number 5.
+This is special, because you can't normally do this during the *Mid-Game*; see *Saving 5's off Chop* below.

 ### When to Discard